-- Information Technology Steering Committee to review, monitor and prioritise major Information Technology projects. - Business Development Committee, to review and take decisions regarding promotional and selling activities, business campaigns, launching of new products etc. - Claims Committees to review, discuss and determine the disposition of insurance claims. - Reinsurance Committee to address and decide reinsurance subjects and issues.
+- Underwriting Committee to review, discuss and approve underwriting of insurance risks. - Claims Committees to review, discuss and determine the disposition of all insurance claims. - Reinsurance Committee to assess and decide reinsurance subjects and issues relevant to the Company's operations. - Technology Committee to review, monitor and prioritise major Information Technology projects. - Business Development Committee, to review and take decisions regarding promotional and selling activities, business campaigns, launching of new products etc.